OpenJKSoftware/gOdoo/README.md

 - Easy fully working Odoo instance by `docker-compose up` with https access.
 - `godoo` CLI wrapper around Odoo.
 (Most flags can be configured by Environment Variables and are already preconfigured in the Containers.
 See [.env.sample](./.env.sample))
+- Cups Container, that provides a CUPS Printserver
 - `odoo-bin` is added to PATH and can thus be invoked from every folder.
 - Odoo will run in Proxy_Mode behind a Traefik reverse proxy for easy access on `https://$COMPOSE_PROJECT_NAME.docker.localhost`